Ameya11/Linux-Shell/README.md

 ## Objective

-The primary objective of this is to implement a custom shell that can handle basic Linux commands, manage processes, handle signals, and support background execution.
+The primary objective of this project is to implement a custom shell that can handle basic Linux commands, manage processes, handle signals, and support background execution.
 The shell is built incrementally with various features added step by step.

 ## Features Implemented